lasso-blip/lasso-blip/README.md

-- 👋 Hi, I’m @lasso-blip
-- 👀 I’m interested in tech development
+- 🤩 I’m in love with coding!!
-- 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on tech and software development projects